 1st session.
 Instruction about how to move in a way that doesn’t hurt.
 Jane was squatting/stooping better within 5 minutes, feeling more confident since it didn’t make her back hurt like before.

 More at 1st session.
 She was instructed on McKenzie extension exercises to be performed 10x/ day for the next 2 weeks (McKenzie Self Treatment Handout).
 She also received spinal manipulation to improve spine function and ultrasound with e-stim for pain control.
+These procedures include the use of electrical current to stimulate a therapeutic effect on the body.
+When applied to tissue, electric currents create thermal, physiologic, and chemical responses.
+The currents also alter pain impulses.
+The creation of a portable ultrasound makes performing this procedure a lot easier if there is access to one.

 Start and finish positions for a customized exercise that develops spine stability in the context of hip and shoulder mobility.Sessions 7- 10.
 She was instructed and performed a variety of stabilization exercises.
 The focus of these customized movements was to train stability at the core (her God-given back brace) in the context of motion at the hips and shoulders.
 It is not a matter of strength, but of control.
 I also applied spine manipulation to improve mid-back mobility and applied kinesiotape to support a related shoulder blade tracking problem.